How IPXO Adopted RPKI

 Large ISPs have already started adopting RPKI more actively.
 For example, Hurricane Electric did that back in 2020.
 Cloud providers, streaming services and other companies are following suit.
 For example, Google has even managed to register 99% of routes in the RPKI.
 As a result of wider RPKI adoption, by January 2022, RIPE NCC reported a 26% increase in RPKI certificate numbers compared to 2020 data.

-An upward arrow indicating an increasing number of RPKI certificates.
+An upward graph indicating an increasing number of RPKI certificates.

 RIPE NCC reported a 26% growth in RPKI certificates during 2021